VA3KWJ/Scripts/README.md

 **MFAStatus.ps1**:\
 This is a simple script to connect to EXO and check what users have enrolled in MFA then output to CSV

+**vssComponents.bat**:\
+This script will reregisert the DLL componentes for VSS writers